Skip to content

 Smart routing + cache

-Semantic cache (cosine similarity), circuit breaker, fallback chains across 91 providers, and per-API-key budget enforcement.
+Semantic cache (cosine similarity), circuit breaker, fallback chains across all 91 provider integrations, and per-API-key budget enforcement.

 Three install paths